 In the weeks following the GSA scandal, the agency’s chief resigned and the federal government began cutting costs.
 President Obama asked agencies to whittle down conference spending by at least 30 percent.
 The government began canceling meetings and cutting travel plans, with hopes of cutting a total of $2 billion in conference-related costs by October 2013.

-At the Regency in Crystal City, government cancellations began rolling in almost immediately and have accounted for more than $1 million in lost business this year.
+At the Hyatt Regency in Crystal City, government cancellations began rolling in almost immediately and have accounted for more than $1 million in lost business this year.
 Few agencies are booking meetings, and fewer yet are showing up, said General Manager Jean-Marc Dizard.

 “It has been very hurtful for us,” Dizard said.
 Government agencies “prefer to pay the cancellation fee rather than pay for the conference or food or beverages.”